 | Setup required | Yes (contract + integration) | No | No |

 No single tool catches everything.
+Detection is not foolproof, and anyone who tells you otherwise is selling something.
 The honest approach is to combine signals.

 Start with Ledger.
 It is the fastest check for content that is already circulating.
 If a fraudulent AI account has been flagged by the community, you get the verdict in seconds without downloading anything.